dangitrp/medical-rp-guide/docs/Modern/Triage.md

 - Injuries that place a life in jeopardy/low or irregular vitals

 ### Black
 DOA, injuries are so bad they are already dead.
+Attempt resuscitation only one time to patients in this category
 - Decapitation
 - Missing Organs
 - Too much blood loss